CubingUSA Western Championship 2021

 A map of the venue can be found here.

-The main room for our competition is Ballroom A & B, which is on the 2nd floor.
-Friday's events and some events on Saturday will be held in the side room, which is the "Cascade E" room on the 3rd floor.
+The main room for our competition is Ballroom AB, which is on the 2nd floor.
+Friday's events and some events on Saturday will be held in the side room, which is Ballroom C, just down the hall.

 While we will appreciate everyone helping out throughout the competition, we will have a core staff team that will scramble, run, judge, and enter data throughout the competition.